 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their simple look works great with especially wide windows.
 A panel track is a kind of shade with large fabric panels that move across a track–perfect for wide windows.
 Plantation shutters can give you a bit more privacy and energy efficiency compared to shades, so if maintaining a consistent temperature is a priority, shutters might be your best bet.

-Angled windows (or “rake” windows) are appearing more and more in modern home design.
+Angled or rake windows are appearing more and more in Fort Lauderdale home design.
 The trouble with angled window treatments, like with octagonal windows, is finding one that matches your window’s unique geometry.
-Remember also that many angled windows are in harder-to-reach places, such as where the ceiling and wall meet at a corner, so a window treatment that doesn’t have to open and close often is usually best for angled windows.
+Bear in mind as well that many angled windows are in harder-to-reach places, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t have to open and close often is usually best for angled windows.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 Not only are they totally customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can typically be set at a single, ideal angle without ever needing to be readjusted - perfect for windows in awkward places.